-What’s the difference between Anderson Humane Society and Anderson County Animal Control?
+What’s the difference between Anderson County Animal Control and Anderson Humane Society?

 Anderson County Animal Control is the government agency responsible for reuniting lost pets with their owners and enforcing all laws pertaining to domestic animals in Anderson County.
 Anderson County Animal Control is funded by taxpayers and we encourage you to contact them if you find a stray pet, lost your pet, suspect neglect or abuse, have an encounter with an aggressive cat or dog, have your property destroyed by a loose pet, or if you need to surrender an unvetted cat or dog.
 All stray cats and dogs are held for a minimum of 7 days before they can be transferred to Anderson Humane Society.
 Animal Control does not process adoptions or find new homes for the pets in their care.

 Anderson Humane Society (AHS) is responsible for finding new homes or reputable rescues for abandoned pets in Anderson County.
 AHS receives no government funding and as a non-profit 501(c)3 relies on donations and fundraisers to accomplish our mission of finding loving homes for the dogs and cats at AHS and Anderson County Animal Control.
 Once animals are transferred to AHS all costs and care associated with them becomes the responsibility of the Anderson Humane Society.
 All cats and dogs will see the vet, be spayed/neuter, and vaccinated before adoption.

 These laws are enforced by Anderson County Animal Control.